Paulowniaceae: Phylogeny

 Paulowniaceae is sister to the Orobanchaceae, a primarily hemi-holoparasitic plant family, except for the clade of herbaceous genera Lindenbergia, Rehmannia, and Triaenophora.
-This clade of non-parasitic plants within Orobanchaceae are most closely related to Paulownia.
 Sister to the Orobanchaceae-Paulowniaceae clade is Phrymaceae.
 Phrymaceae are mostly herbaceous plants with a widespread distribution.

 As of August 2017, The Plant List accepted four genera in the family.
 However of these four genera currently only Paulownia is a recognized member of Paulowniaceae.